Last Updated on February 16, 2026 by George Pavlopoulos

 Psili Ammos

 Psili Ammos is hands down one of the nicest beaches of the Cyclades.
 It takes approximately thirty minutes to walk from Chora, and the landscape is unique.
-Off-season might be empty; however, during the peak months, it attracts crowds.
-This is an isolated beach, therefore bring with you adequate provisions (water and food).
+The off-season might be empty; however, during peak months, it attracts crowds.
+This is an isolated beach; bring with you adequate provisions (water and food).
 If it’s possible, bring an umbrella, too.
 There are only a few trees, and they get occupied pretty quickly.

 Lioliou beach

 One of the most distant beaches of the island, the Lioliou beach, looks like a swimming pool when there is no wind.
 The water is turquoise and not particularly deep.
 There is a nearby restaurant where you can eat delicious food and get some water bottles.
-You’ll need approximately 45 minutes to reach it, but it deserves the walk.
+You’ll need about 45 minutes to reach it, but it’s worth the walk.
 Don’t miss it!

 Almyros

 A big beach that actually splits into two.
-There are just pine trees on the left side, while on the right side, you’ll find some built-in umbrellas.
-There is a restaurant at the top of the hill serving decent food, and there you can also buy water and drinks.
-However, keep in mind that even though the distance to the restaurant is approximately 200 meters, if you walk it at noon in the summertime, it would easily be the toughest 200 meters you have had in your life.
+There are just pine trees on the left, while on the right, you’ll find some built-in umbrellas.
+There is a restaurant at the top of the hill that serves decent food, and you can also buy water and drinks there.
+However, keep in mind that even though the distance to the restaurant is approximately 200 meters, if you walk it at noon in the summer, it will easily be the toughest 200 meters you have ever walked.

 Almyros beach is sandy, and the water is as clear as everywhere on the island.